- RELATED RESOURCES

 Payment

-The program is billed under Medicare Part B and is reimbursable as any other Part B service to include deductibles and co-pays as outlined by Medicare.
-The Dardanelle Regional Medical Center Intensive Outpatient Counseling Program accepts Medicaid and other supplemental/secondary policies as a means to cover the outpatient deductibles and co-pays.
+The Dardanelle Regional Medical Center Intensive Outpatient Program accepts Medicare, private insurances, and other supplemental/secondary policies as a means to cover deductibles and co-pays.
 In cases where patients do not have supplemental/secondary coverage, special payment arrangements may be made.